smanouab/Sim.StableProc/README.md

 # 🌋 Python-Package-for-Stable-Driven-SDE-Simulation

-This Python package Sim.StableProc  provides a simuation of weak solution for stable driven stochastiques differential equations.
+The package Sim.StableProc  provides a simuation of weak solution for stable driven stochastiques differential equations.
 Under suitable conditions we ensure stability of the Euler-Maruyama scheme.

  🌋 For more details, see :